Equivariant operational Chow rings of T-linear schemes: Introduction and motivation

 In \cite{f:sph}, Fulton, MacPherson, Sottile and Sturmfels succeed in describing the non-equivariant operational Chow groups of complete spherical varieties.
 Indeed, they show that the Kronecker duality homomorphism

 is an isomorphism for complete spherical varieties.
 Here ${\rm deg\,}(-)$ is the degree homomorphism $A_0(X)\to \Z$.
-Moreover, they show that $A_*(X)$ is finitely generated by the classes of $B$-orbit closures, and with the aid of the map $\mathcal{K}$, they provide a combinatorial description of ${\rm op}A^*(X)$ and the structure constants of the cap and cup products \cite{f:sph}.
+Moreover, they prove that $A_*(X)$ is finitely generated by the classes of $B$-orbit closures, and with the aid of the map $\mathcal{K}$, they provide a combinatorial description of $A^*(X)$ and the structure constants of the cap and cup products \cite{f:sph}.
 In addition, if $X$ is nonsingular and complete, they show that the cycle map $cl_X:A_*(X)\to H_*(X)$ is an isomorphism.
 Although we stated their results in the case of spherical varieties, these hold more generally for complete schemes with a finite number of orbits of a solvable group.
 In particular, the conclusions of \cite{f:sph} hold for Schubert varieties.
-The results of \cite{f:sph} are quite marvelous in that they give a presentation of a rather abstract ring, namely ${\rm op}A^*(X)$, in a very combinatorial manner.
+Later on, Totaro \cite{to:linear} extended these results to the broader class of linear schemes, a class first studied in work of Jannsen \cite{jann:kth}.
+The results of \cite{f:sph} and \cite{to:linear} are quite marvelous in that they give a presentation of a rather abstract ring, namely $A^*(X)$, in a very combinatorial manner.